Military Experience and the Arts

 It is published by Military Experience and the Arts (MEA) a 501(c)(3) non-profit organization whose primary mission is to work with veterans, their families, and civilians to publish military-themed creative prose, poetry, and artwork in our digital periodicals.
 Our editors are both civilian and military and are based all over.
 They include college professors, published authors, veterans’ advocates, and clinicians.
 As such our services are provided through email and online writing workshops.
 All editing, consultations, and workshops are free of charge.

 You have a couple of options when submitting a piece to us, either of which will allow you to be considered for publication in one of our volumes:

-If you are willing to revise your work, one of our staff will provide you with one-on-one consultation as you work through several drafts.
+- If you are willing to revise your story or poem, one of our staff will provide you with one-on-one consultation as you work through several drafts.
 The editors assigned to you are professional writers, educators, and published authors who have volunteered to help veterans learn the craft of writing.
 MEA’s primary mission is to help veterans and family members build their skills in creative expression, and we strongly encourage you to take us up on our offer.

 If you have any questions, please feel free to email the Editor-in-Chief at firstname.lastname@example.org